Ilyos Zeytulayev: Reggina and various loans

 After graduating from the U20 team in June, along with Viktor Budyanskiy, they were unable to register both as Juve players.
 At first, FIGC declared that their remaining 2-year contracts did not fulfill the regulations and voided them.
 The FIGC declared that they had been on youth contracts which could only run for a maximum of 3 years.
 In addition, a non-EU player at that time could not sign a contract extension.
 Thus, they were released.
 However, after an appeal, the appeal community stated that a foreigner could sign a professional contract regardless of his age, and FIGC regulations only protected domestic youth products who can only sign a contract for more than three years after the age of 18.
-They were transferred to Reggina for €1K to co-own the players in January 2005, He played in his first Serie A match on 19 March 2005, coming on as a substitute for Marco Borriello in the 75th minutes against his first club Juve.
+They were transferred to Reggina for €1K to co-own the players in January 2005, He played in his first Serie A match on 19 March 2005, coming on as a substitute for Marco Borriello in the 75th minute against his first club Juve.
 The match ended in a 0–1 loss.
 In June 2005, Juventus bought back Budyanskiy for €0.5K, while Reggina signed Zeytulayev permanently for the same price.

 After not playing in the 2005–06 Serie A, in January 2006, he was loaned out to Serie B side Crotone.
 In 2006–07 season, he was loaned out again, this time to Genoa and Vicenza of Serie B (as an exchange with Ivan Castiglia).